 - 1. This institution does not employ campus security personnel but encourages both its employees and students to immediately report suspected criminal activity or other emergencies to the nearest available campus security officer, institutional official and/or in the event of emergency to directly contact local law enforcement or other emergency response agencies by dialing (911). - 2.
 All students and employees are required to report any crime or emergency to their institutional official promptly.
 If a student or employee wishes to report a crime on a voluntary or confidential basis, the institutional official will be prepared to record and report the crime, but not the name of the informant.
 The student or employee may, in order to maintain confidentiality, submit the information in writing to his/her institutional official without signature.
-If the student wishes to report criminal actions or emergencies to the appropriate agency by calling (911).
+If the student wishes to maintain confidentiality, the student will contact his/her teacher or school official who in turn will contact the nearest supervisor to report criminal actions or emergencies to the appropriate agency by calling (911).